 Given the sheer numbers of people who have high blood pressure, it’s important to understand the causes of blood pressure issues, reduce your risk and start checking your blood pressure regularly.
 Most people with high blood pressure don’t even know they have it because it’s considered a “silent killer” – there are no signs or symptoms.
 A few people early on may have dull headaches, minor dizzy spells or a few more nosebleeds than usual; but these symptoms don’t often come up until the disease reaches the later, life-threatening stage.

 Here’s what’s putting you at risk.
-Consider this a call-to-action to turn your habits around:
+Consider this a call-to-action:

 This is where age comes in.
 The cumulative effects of an unhealthy lifestyle, with many of the factors noted above, can build up and put you in the high blood pressure range.
 High blood pressure due to stress alone can send it soaring.
 So imagine what that’s like day-in and day-out for your poor arteries over the years…